The (Computational) Social Choice Take on Indivisible Participatory Budgeting: The Method of Equal Shares

 We observe that \mes{} does not necessarily spend the whole budget, \textit{i.e.}, it is not \emph{exhaustive} (see Definition~\ref{def:exhaustive}).
 Indeed, it is possible that no project is $\alpha$-affordable for any $\alpha$, in which case \mes{} returns the empty set.
 For this reason, in practice \mes{} nearly always needs to be combined with a completion method.
 We discuss this point in more detail in Section~\ref{subsec:Exhaustiveness}.

 The definition of \mes{} can easily be adapted for approval ballots.
 Note that since approval ballots are just restricted cases of cardinal ones, \mes{} can actually be used as is.
-However, since the cardinal ballot are meant to represent the voters' utility for the projects, it is more natural to parametrize \mes{} for approval ballots by a satisfaction function \citep{BFLMP23}.
+However, since the cardinal ballots are meant to represent the voters' utilities for the projects, it is more natural to parametrize \mes{} for approval ballots by a satisfaction function \citep{BFLMP23}.

 \begin{definition}[Method of Equal Shares for Approval Ballots] Given an instance $I=\tuple{\projSet, c, b}$ and a profile $\profile$ of approval ballots, the \emph{method of equal shares for the satisfaction function $\satisfaction$}, \mesSat{$\satisfaction$}, constructs a budget allocation $\pi$, initially empty, iteratively as follows.